 Cloud Computing is Energy-Efficient

 An on-site data center requires a constant power supply for your servers and a cooling system to prevent devices from overheating.
 According to the National Renewable Energy Laboratory, physical data centers are responsible for almost 2% of the overall energy consumption of the whole United States.
-Plus, when the equipment is no longer usable, it needs to be replaced, adding global electronic waste.
+When the equipment is no longer usable, it needs to be replaced, adding global electronic waste.

 Cloud Computing Utilizes Renewable Resources